opensearch-project/project-website/_opensearchcon_sessions/2024-europe-a-thrilling-journey-into-data-driven-security-automation.md

 ---
 #
 # The expected filename format is ${conference_id}-${url-encoded-session-title}.md
-# For example the "Community Inclusion" session from the 2023 conference in North America the title is "2023-europe-community-inclusion.html"
+# For example the "Community Inclusion" session from the 2023 conference in Europe the title is "2023-europe-community-inclusion.html"
 #

 # Conference session speaker short name that maps to a short_name value